MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-modes.md

 | Fixed effort task    | Duration is recalculated. | Units are recalculated.    | Duration is recalculated. |
 | Fixed duration task  | Effort is recalculated.   | Effort is recalculated.    | Units are recalculated.   |

 For more information about the implications of a given mode, see [Change the task type for more accurate scheduling](https://support.microsoft.com/en-us/office/change-the-task-type-for-more-accurate-scheduling-b0b969ad-45bc-4e9e-8967-435587548a72).
-Note that in the topic, the term **Work** is used instead of **Effort**.
+In the topic, the term **Work** is used instead of **Effort**.

 ## Change the organization’s scheduling mode

 Complete the following steps to define the scheduling mode of an organization.

 1. Go to **Settings** \> **General** \> **Parameters**, and then select the project parameter.
-2. On the **Prject Parameters** page, select the default scheduling mode for the organization, and then define ability for the Project manager to override the setting when creating a new project.
+2. On the **Project Parameters** page, select the default scheduling mode for the organization, and then define ability for the Project manager to override the setting when creating a new project.

 ## Change the scheduling mode setting on a project